-Scott Edwards – Vice Chair
+Scott Edwards – Chair

 Scott has over five years of experience in environmental noise and vibration, focusing primarily on transit, highway and sound insulation projects.
 Mr. Edwards has a B.S.E. in Acoustical Engineering and Music from the University of Hartford, and has completed master’s degree level coursework in saxophone performance at The Boston Conservatory.
 He is a member of the Institute of Noise Control Engineering, the Acoustical Society of America, and Young Professionals in Transportation.

 Scott has worked on a numerous transit projects, ranging from environmental impact assessment studies to final design of noise and vibration mitigation.
 Mr. Edwards has worked on noise barrier designs for both transit and highway applications, is a highly experienced FHWA TNM user, has extensive noise and vibration field measurement experience, and is an expert in the application of GIS to noise and vibration studies.
 He also has experience with architectural acoustics and speech intelligibility.
 Mr. Edwards is an accomplished saxophone player.